kaby76/AntlrVSIX/README.md

 [server](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/) API
 version 16.4.30 for Visual Studio 2019.
 The server is implemented in C#; the client for VS 2019 is in C#; the client for VS Code is in Typescript.
-Supported are hover, go to def, find all refs, replace, command completion, reformat.
-Color tagging is not implemented because the MS LSP API does not implement it.
+Supported are colorized tagging, hover, go to def, find all refs, replace, command completion, reformat.

 The source code for the extension is open source, free of charge, and free of ads.
 For the latest developments on the extension, check out my [blog](http://codinggorilla.com).